Our Artists

 Kelly Hay-Hambrook

 Terry has been painting for over 30 years.
-Several years ago Terry opened an art studio in Whitney, NB where he paints.
+Several years ago Terry opened an art studio (Birch Lane Studio) in Whitney, NB where he paints and teaches art classes in acrylics, drawing, and pastels.
+He has taught 100's of adults how to paint and draw.

 Terry spends some time painting outside in the weather - "Plein Air” He was a visiting artist at the Lunenburg, NS “Paint on sea” Plein air session in 2008 and 2009 and had taken part in Plein Air festivals in Bathurst and the Miramichi,